Cold and ice, to relieve pain, swelling, and inflammation from injuries and

 other conditions such as arthritis.
-Ice can be used for 10 to 20 minutes at a
+Ice can be used for up to 20 minutes at a

 time.
 In some cases, ice may be used several times a day.
 Some therapists also

 use cooling lotions or sprays.

 Heat, to help relax and heal your muscles and

 soft tissues by increasing blood circulation.
 This can be especially helpful if